Main Library

 Improving The Health Of Rural Americans

-October 13, 2021Stephen M. Shortell, Brent D. Fulton, Leeann N. ComfortNo CommentsHealth AffairsPatient Engagement & Access,Social Determinants of Health (SDOH),ACO Growth and Expansion,Community Health Solutions,Patient Outreach & Communications
+October 13, 2021Stephen M. Shortell, Brent D. Fulton, Leeann N. ComfortNo CommentsHealth AffairsPatient Engagement & Access,Social Determinants Of Health (SDOH),VBC Development, Growth & Expansion,Community Health Solutions,Patient Outreach & Communications,Rural Health

 People living in rural America have lower incomes, less education, and are in poorer health than those living in other areas of the United States.
 For more than a century, these measures have been “sticky” with little change despite many efforts to do so.